The future of hardware validation: closing the gap

 Peer review, while manual, provides value that automated tools do not.
 A fresh pair of eyes catches things the original designer's familiarity blindness obscures.
 Many teams have developed structured review checklists and formal design review gates that measurably improve quality.

 The problem is what falls between these capabilities.
-DRC validates physical correctness but has no visibility into functional correctness: whether a sensor's input can tolerate the voltage on the microcontroller's output, whether a communication bus is wired with the correct signal crossover, whether a voltage reference will maintain its required output across the tolerance range of its feedback network.
-Simulation can verify behavior, but only for the handful of subcircuits an engineer has time to analyze, and only when the analysis is configured correctly.
-Peer review catches what reviewers happen to notice, subject to cognitive constraints that produce the miss rates documented in human factors research.
+DRC validates physical correctness but has no visibility into functional correctness — whether a 3.3V sensor can tolerate 5V on its input, whether UART transmit connects to the other device's receive, whether a voltage divider maintains its required output across component tolerances.
+Simulation can verify behavior, but as explored in Article 2, only for the handful of subcircuits an engineer has time to analyze, and only when the analysis is configured correctly.
+Peer review catches what reviewers happen to notice, subject to the cognitive constraints that produce miss rates of 20-30% on complex inspection tasks [2].

 The gap has persisted not because the industry lacks awareness but because closing it requires solving a hard problem.
 Checking more rules or running more simulations is not sufficient.
 The challenge is knowing what to check and what to simulate across a design of arbitrary complexity, without requiring the engineer to specify every question manually.